tapis-project/documentation/source/technical/jobs.rst

 Introduction
 ^^^^^^^^^^^^

-The Jobs, Applications, Files and Systems services cooperate to allow convenient configuration and execution of jobs.
+The Jobs, Applications, Files and Systems services cooperate to allow the configuration and execution of jobs.
-Here we discuss the use of a high throughput **Data Transfer Node** (DTN) to stage job inputs or archive outputs.
-One motivation for having built-in DTN support in Tapis is to facilitate a common workflow pattern for users.
-This common workflow pattern involves users staging input data to a system such as *cloud.corral* at TACC, then logging in to an HPC head node to move the data to the scratch file system for use when running an application.
-Another motivation is to provide support for staging input files from a system in the case where Tapis does not support file transfers directly from the source system to the execution system.
-This is currently true for systems of type GLOBUS.
+In this section, we discuss the use of a high throughput **Data Transfer Node** (DTN) to stage job inputs and archive outputs.
+DTNs are used to optimize transfer speeds and to allow nodes to be separately optimized for either storage or job execution.
+For example, users often stage input data to long-term storage (the DTN), such as *cloud.corral* at TACC, and then copy that data to a fast, a temporary file system, such as a "scratch" file system, when running jobs.
+DTNs are also used when specialized transfer software, such as GLOBUS, is required on nodes to receive data, but those nodes are not appropriate to run jobs.
+In this case, the DTN recieves the data from a remote location and then another transfer copies them from the DTN to an execution system.

 The DTN usage pattern is effective when:

-1. the DTN has high performance network and storage capabilities,
+1. The DTN has high performance network and storage capabilities,
 2. the target system for data transfers and the DTN system have shared storage, and
 3. all file inputs or all file outputs are to be staged through the DTN.

-In this situation, data transfers performed by Jobs benefit from the DTN's high performance capabilities, while applications continue to have access to input files.
+In this situation, the data transfers performed by Jobs benefit from the DTN's high performance I/O capabilities, while applications can still access their input from systems optimized for execution.

-We include specific examples to illustrate the concept.

 Configuring Tapis for DTN Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^